Now accepting applications for the

 - Non-US citizens must provide an INS work authorization permit or CPT letter within 10 days after notification of winner status in order to qualify as a Television Academy Foundation intern.
 For details, check with your college or university.
-A U.S. Social Security number is required for a background check.
-If you do not have a Social Security number, you must have one prior to May 1, 2013.
+In order to be paid, you must have a U.S. Social Security number prior to the start of your internship.

 - All winners will be subject to a background check prior to final placement.

 - All positions are full-time (paid) for 8 weeks.

 - Most, but not all, internships start in late June or mid July.
 Once you are notified as a winner, you and your host will determine your exact start date.
 The Episodic Series, TV Directing/Multi-Cam and Live Event Production categories usually start in late July to early August.
 All internships end eight weeks after the start date.

 The Academy of Television Arts & Sciences Foundation pays a stipend of approximately $4,000 to each intern, which will be allocated every two weeks.
 Applicable payroll deductions are made from payments.

 - Interns are responsible for their own housing, transportation, and living expenses.

 - All Television Academy Foundation internships are located in the Los Angeles area.